EmilianoJordan/Sejings/README.md

 ## @TODO

 * I'm exploring options right now to allow methods to be called directly on self._val but am weighing the pros and cons.
-The SettingsNumber class published is something I'm exploring and should not be depended on as it may change.
+The SejingsNumber class published is something I'm exploring and should not be depended on as it may change.
 * Context manager